datawire/ambassador-docs/docs/emissary/pre-release/howtos/istio.md

 * Automatic generation of Prometheus metrics for services; and
 * Istio distributed tracing for end-to-end observability.

-The simplest way to enable everything is to install $productName$ using [Helm](https://helm.sh).
-It is of course also possible when using manual installation with YAML.
+The simplest way to enable everything is to install $productName$ using [Helm](https://helm.sh), though you can use manual installation with YAML if you wish.

-### Installation with Helm
+### Installation with Helm (Recommended)

 To install with Helm, write the following YAML to a file called `istio-integration.yaml`: